 Personal injury protection insurance covers most medical costs related to a car accident.
 If you suffer a disability as a result of the crash, PIP will pay up to 60 percent of your lost wages.
 If an accident leads to the loss of your loved one, PIP will also pay for the funeral and burial expenses.

 Suffering a severe injury or losing a child in a car accident is extremely painful.
 Your teenager may be experiencing significant mental anguish in addition to the physical debilitation an accident can cause.
-If you want to take legal action after such an incident, you should reach out to Hancock Injury Attorneys today.
+If you want to take legal action after such an incident, reach out to Hancock Injury Attorneys today.

 Our legal team can handle every aspect of the legal process for you while you focus on your physical recovery.
 Attorney Mike Hancock can also help you navigate your PIP coverage, as he has experience working in insurance defense.
 Call our firm today to schedule a free consultation and speak with us about teen driver car accidents in Tampa.